naTariks/basemodel-csv/CONTRIBUTING.md

 ## Before you submit a pull request

 - Make sure to add unit tests (if applicable)
-- Make sure all tests are passing
+- Make sure all tests are passing (Note that the CSV files have to use \r\n as newline)
 - Run a code formatter.
-This project uses black, you can run the command: `black -l79 -N -S ./dataclass_csv`
+This project uses black, you can run the command: `black -l 120 -t py39 ./pydantic_csv`
 - Add docstrings for new functions and classes.
+- Make sure you follow the [PEP 8](https://pep8.org/) Style Guide (run the pre-commit)